-Sand Shed Demolition: Southeast Earthmovers (SEEMs) has completed work on the installation of the large exterior insulated wall panels over the new structural steel frame and girts.
-Crew is now working on the installation of the new corner flashings on the north and south ends of this new wall.
-Crew is also working on the installation of the new wall base flashings.
-Crew is also working on the installation of the new security fencing and on the installation of the new enclosure for the trash compactor controls.
+Sand Shed Demolition: Southeast Earthmovers (SEEMs) has completed work on the installation of the large exterior insulated wall panels and trim over the new structural steel frame and girts.
+Crew is currently working on the interior wall assembly repairs.
+Crew has also started work on the layout of the new security fencing and on the installation of the new freestanding enclosure for the trash compactor controls.

-Southeast Earthmovers has not yet started work on the roofing revisions associated with the removal of the old recessed gutter assembly and the removal of the old, deteriorated membrane roofing that is located along the west side of the Loken hangar.
-The new roofing product submittals have been received and approved, and these materials have been ordered.
-SEEMs has indicated that these new roofing materials are expected to arrive in Juneau next week.
+SEEMS has started work on the roofing revisions associated with the removal of the old recessed gutter assembly and the removal of the old, deteriorated membrane roofing along the west side of the Loken hangar.
+The completion of this work has been delayed by weather.

-SEEMs and JNU continue to coordinate directly with Aral and Craig Loken, and with Mike Wilson with Coastal Helicopters, on project status, project scheduling and site access.
-The project is currently running approximately 65 days behind schedule, and the Lokens have agreed to grant another extension of the access agreement to allow SEEMs to complete all work.
+SEEMS and JNU continue to coordinate directly with Aral and Craig Loken, and with Mike Wilson with Coastal Helicopters, on project status, project scheduling and site access.
+The project is currently running approximately 65 days behind the original project schedule.